jeyasureka17/Advanced-Url-Detection/README.md

-🔐 Advanced URL Detector with Hybrid Analysis
-This project implements a professional, full-featured desktop application to detect malicious URLs using a hybrid analysis engine.
-It provides a secure environment for users with a complete authentication system.
-The system evaluates URLs based on a multi-layered approach, combining a machine learning model, a rule-based engine, and external API verification to provide a comprehensive and reliable security assessment.

-💡 Project Overview
-The primary goal is to create a robust tool that can accurately classify URLs as SAFE, POTENTIAL RISK, or MALICIOUS.
-The system is designed with a professional user experience in mind, from secure login to a clear and informative analysis breakdown.
-User Authentication System – A secure system for user registration, login, and password management, featuring an email-based "Forgot Password" flow.
-Hybrid URL Analysis – A powerful engine that combines three methods:
-Machine Learning: A Random Forest model analyzes lexical features.
-Rule-Based Heuristics: A scoring system checks for common phishing and malware indicators (e.g., domain age, suspicious keywords).
-External Verification: The VirusTotal API provides a community-backed security score.
-Efficient Caching System - A local database cache for VirusTotal results dramatically reduces API calls and improves performance for previously scanned URLs.

-🛠️ Technologies Used
-Backend & Logic: Python
-GUI Framework: Tkinter
-Machine Learning: Scikit-learn, Pandas, Joblib
-Database: SQLite3 for user data and history caching Web & Network: Requests, Whois, BeautifulSoup4 Authentication & Security: Hashlib, SMTPlib, python-dotenv

-📁 Project Structure
-File/Folder	Description
-main_app.py	The main Tkinter application, handling all UI frames and user interaction. url_analyzer.py	Contains the core logic for the hybrid analysis engine. train.py	Script to train the Random Forest machine learning model. database_setup.py	Initializes the SQLite database and tables on first run. config.py	Securely loads API keys and secrets from the .env file.
-.env	(Local Only) Stores secret credentials.
-Not uploaded to GitHub.
-.gitignore	Ensures that secret files and caches are not committed to Git. data/	Contains the url_data_full.csv dataset for training the model.

-🔍 How It Works
-User Authentication: A user signs up or logs in.
-Passwords are securely stored as a SHA-256 hash.
-The "Forgot Password" feature uses an App Password to send a secure reset code via email.
-URL Submission: The user enters a URL for analysis.
-Cache Check: The system first checks its local database to see if the URL has been scanned recently.
-If a valid cached result exists, it is returned immediately to save time and API calls.
-Hybrid Analysis: If no cached result is found:
-The Rule-Based Engine analyzes host and lexical features, assigning a risk score.
-The Machine Learning Model predicts the probability of maliciousness based on lexical features.
-An API call is made to VirusTotal for an external community score.
-Verdict Calculation: The scores from all three sources are combined to produce a final, reliable verdict: SAFE, POTENTIAL RISK, or MALICIOUS.
-History & Caching: The result is displayed to the user and saved to the database for future reference and caching.

-🧠 Model Performance
-Module	Model	Accuracy
-URL Detection	Random Forest	~99%
-Accuracy based on the validation set after training on the url_data_full.csv dataset.
-The model excels at identifying patterns in URL structure.

-🚀 How to Run
-Install Dependencies:
-pip install pandas scikit-learn joblib Pillow whois requests beautifulsoup4 python-dote Configure Secrets:
-Create a file named .env in the project root.
-Add your credentials to it:
-SENDER_EMAIL="your-email@gmail.com"
-SENDER_PASSWORD="your-16-character-app-password"
-VIRUSTOTAL_API_KEY="your-virustotal-api-key"
-Setup Database (Run once):
-python database_setup.py
-Train Model (Run once):
-python train.py
-Launch the Application:
-python main_app.py
+# 🔐 Advanced URL Detector with Hybrid Analysis

+This project is a professional-grade desktop application that detects malicious URLs using a hybrid analysis engine.
+It is designed with user security and accuracy in mind, offering a secure login system, smart caching, and intelligent threat detection based on machine learning, heuristic rules, and external threat intelligence APIs.

+The application enables users to check the safety of URLs and classify them into three categories: **SAFE**, **POTENTIAL RISK**, or **MALICIOUS**.
+It provides clear verdicts, historical scanning records, and robust performance for everyday and professional use.

+---

+The system uses a multi-layered detection approach:

+- **Machine Learning (Random Forest)** trained on URL lexical features using the `url_data_full.csv` dataset.
+- **Rule-Based Heuristics**, including domain age checks, suspicious keywords, and abnormal patterns.
+- **External API Integration** with **VirusTotal** to verify against community and vendor reports.

+A **local SQLite3 database cache** is used to store past results for 24 hours to reduce repeated scans and API calls.

+---

+### Key Features

+- ✅ URL Classification: Accurately flags safe or suspicious URLs
+- 🔐 Secure Authentication System: Includes user registration, login, and password reset via email
+- 🧠 Hybrid Analysis Engine: Combines ML prediction, heuristic scoring, and VirusTotal validation
+- 💾 Smart Caching: Avoids repeated API calls by saving recent scan data
+- 🖥️ GUI Application: Built with Python’s Tkinter for a native desktop experience

+---

+### Technologies Used

+- **Python (Backend & Logic)**
+- **Tkinter (GUI Framework)**
+- **Scikit-learn, Pandas, Joblib (Machine Learning)**
+- **SQLite3 (Local Database for users and cache)**
+- **Requests, Whois, BeautifulSoup4 (Web tools)**
+- **Hashlib, SMTPlib, python-dotenv (Security & Email Reset)**

+---

+### How It Works

+Users can log in or register to securely use the tool.
+Upon entering a URL:

+1. The system checks if the URL has been scanned in the last 24 hours.
+2. If not cached:
+   - Heuristic rules analyze the structure and content of the URL.
+   - The trained machine learning model predicts if the URL is malicious.
+   - An external call to the VirusTotal API gathers threat intelligence.
+3. The system combines all three assessments to generate a final verdict.
+4. The result is saved to the local cache and displayed in the GUI.

+The password reset feature uses an email-based OTP system powered by Gmail (App Passwords) to ensure account recovery is secure.

+---

+### Model Performance

+- **Random Forest Classifier**
+- **Achieved ~99% Accuracy** on the validation set
+- Features include domain length, presence of IP address, special characters, suspicious tokens, etc.

+---

+### Project Files Overview

+- `main_app.py` – Launches the Tkinter interface and handles user flow
+- `url_analyzer.py` – Contains the core URL detection logic
+- `train.py` – Trains and saves the ML model
+- `database_setup.py` – Creates necessary tables and schema
+- `config.py` – Loads environment secrets for API/email securely
+- `data/url_data_full.csv` – Training dataset
+- `.env` – Stores sensitive credentials (not tracked by Git)
+- `.gitignore` – Prevents secrets and cache files from being pushed

+---

+This application is suitable for educational, professional, and enterprise scenarios where reliable URL scanning is critical.
+The combination of local intelligence and external validation makes it fast, safe, and highly accurate.